top of page

 Bicycles

 Participants may ride bicycles to the Life House Youth Center providing that all traffic laws are obeyed.
-Participant is responsible for their bike.
-The Life House Youth Center assumes no responsibility for thefts or vandalism.
+Participants are responsible for their bike.
+The LHYC assumes no responsibility for thefts or vandalism.

 Interpersonal Relationships

 Appropriate personal relationships are encouraged.
 The Youth Center policy is one of “hands-off.”
 Sexual harassment will not be tolerated.
-Participants are expected to follow the instruction of Life House Youth Center staff.
-If a participant disobeys any Life House Center Employee either by action or word, he/she will be considered defiant.
-Any form of defiance could result in permanent suspension.
+Participants are expected to follow the instructions of Life House Youth Center staff.
+If a participant disobeys staff or volunteer either by action or word, he/she will be considered defiant.
+Any form of defiance could result in suspension.

 Participants at the Youth Center have the responsibility to dress and appear in a manner that promotes a safe, neat, clean and wholesome environment.
 Participants are expected to dress appropriately.
 The final authority for what is appropriate, safe, clean, and non-disruptive shall rest with the Life House Youth Center staff.
-When necessary, the Sullivan School District dress code will be implemented to ensure adherence to the rules and regulations mentioned here of.
+When necessary, the local School District dress code will be implemented to ensure adherence to the rules and regulations mentioned here.

 Gangs